danbradham/manymaya/README.md

 The best way to run a script utilizing ManyMaya is to execute it with mayapy, located in your Maya's bin path.
 You may want to add Maya's bin folder to your environment path to ease the use of calling mayapy.

     mayapy path/to/my/script.py

-##To Do
-  - Improve logging.
-  - Make output more verbose.